saradrag/oxhack/README.md

 3. Run through the .ipnyb file step by step.
 It might take some time to download the models the first time you run it.

 4. Then a video `my_video.mp4` will be generated in Colab: file - content.
 Have a look!

+### Future

+1. Bug: `NameError: name 'init_empty_weights' is not defined` appears sometimes.
+Try to restart the Colab session and hope it works.